HausAnalytics/actions/README.md

 TEXT ❗
 Text you want to send to the channel

+WORKLOAD_IDENTITY_PROVIDER ❗

+SERVICE_ACCOUNT ❗
+Google service account, which must have secret manager viewer access to the secret for the slack bot

+GOOGLE_SECRET_KEY_FOR_SLACK_TOKEN ❗
+Secret Key Id in the format of [gcp_project_id]/[secret_name]

 BLOCKS
 Encoded JSON string similar to what is outlined here https://api.slack.com/reference/block-kit/blocks

-Secrets

-These secrets must exist in the calling repo

-GOOGLE_CREDENTIALS_FOR_SLACK_TOKEN ❗
-Credentials in JSON format

-GOOGLE_SECRET_KEY_FOR_SLACK_TOKEN ❗
-Secret Key Id in the format of [gcp_project_id]/[secret_name]

 Usage
 ```